caronc/apprise-api/README.md

 # /plugin is used for a location you can add your own custom apprise plugins.
 #         You do not have to mount this if you don't intend to use it.
 # /attach is used for file attachments
+#
+# The below example sets a the APPRISE_WORKER_COUNT to a small value (over-riding
+# a full production environment setting).
+This may be all that is needed for
+# a light-weight self hosted solution.
+#
 docker run --name apprise \
    -p 8000:8000 \
    -v /var/lib/apprise/config:/config \
    -v /var/lib/apprise/plugin:/plugin \
    -v /var/lib/apprise/attach:/attach \
+   -e APPRISE_WORKER_COUNT=1 \
    -d caronc/apprise:latest
 ```